 Quick Verdict

-The EGO LM2135SP wins overall for performance and premium features, but the Greenworks 40V is the better value for budget-conscious buyers with smaller yards.
+The EGO LM2135SP wins overall for performance and convenience, thanks to its superior self-propelled system, larger battery capacity, and longer warranty—but the Greenworks 40V is the better value for budget-conscious buyers with smaller yards.

 Side-by-Side Comparison